-- That the project listed in the conforming RTP and TIP, or in a previous regional emission analysis if in an Isolated Rural area.
+- That the project is listed in the latest conforming RTP and TIP, or in a previous regional emission analysis if in an Isolated Rural area.

 - If not, include the results of a regional emission analysis done for the project (usually only in Isolated Rural areas).

-- If in a carbon monoxide (CO) and/or particulate matter (PM2.5, PM10) area, include results of "hot-spot" analysis with respect to conformity requirements.
+- If in a carbon monoxide (CO) area include results of "hot-spot" analysis with respect to conformity requirements.